CS #2: Sources, pathways, fate and transport of PFAS and PM(T)s in the Danube basin semi-closed water cycle

 Our Aim: Providing improved knowledge to secure the safety of drinking water

 The International Commission for Protection of the Danube River (ICPDR) has identified the pollution from hazardous substances as a significant issue in the Danube Basin.
-That is no wonder: The Basin receives WWTP and stormwater discharges from an area with more than 80 million inhabitants throughout 14 countries.
-About a quarter of them live in the five countries surveyed for this case studyUnfortunately, there is a lack of knowledge about PFAS in the river and how these chemicals impact the drinking water abstracted via bank filtration along the river.
+That is no wonder: The Basin receives discharges from wastewater treatment plants (WWTP) and stormwater from an area with more than 80 million inhabitants throughout 14 countries.
+About a quarter of them live in the five countries surveyed for this case study.
+Unfortunately, there is a lack of knowledge about PFAS in the river and how these chemicals impact the drinking water abstracted via bank filtration along the river.

 Case Study 2 focuses on a large-scale river catchment that runs from the mouth of the Danube Basin to Budapest, Hungary, including the bank filtration areas.
 Our aim is to develop methods:

-- for quantification of the origin of selected chemicals discharged to the Danube River.
+- for quantification of the origin of selected chemicals discharged to the Danube River

-- to assess the behavior of these chemicals during filtration in the riverbanks and during drinking water abstraction.
+- to assess the behavior of these chemicals during filtration in the riverbanks and during drinking water abstraction

-- to identify effective measures to control pollution levels in rivers and in drinking water impacted by rivers.
+- to identify effective measures to control pollution levels in rivers and in drinking water impacted by rivers

 The innovative combination of modelling approaches will enable the assessment of risks to human health and the environment at different temporal and spatial scales (short and long-term trends, source to catchment scale) in soil, sediment and water, which can be applied in other river basins worldwide.